 Alright, enough small talk.
 Let’s go to the actual predictions for the 2016 election.

-Predicting the election outcome means calculating the probability of each candidate winning the presidency.
+Predicting the presidential election outcome means calculating the probability of each candidate winning the presidency.
 You can think of a candidate’s win as an event.
 If you haven’t already, check my introductory post on Bayes’ theorem where I explain the concepts of events and probabilities of events.
-In the current context, the events of winning the presidency can be represented with the following notation:
+In the current context, we represent the events of winning the presidency with the following notation:

 - P(“Hillary Clinton becomes the next US president”) = 0.7

 This says that Hillary Clinton has a 70% probability of winning the election.
-However, I will use a more compact left-hand side notation and write the probabilities simply as:
+However, I will use a more compact notation and write the probabilities simply as:

 In order to calculate these probabilities, let’s reduce them to a series of smaller events.
 We can say: